-- An organization shall maintain all gaming accounts at financial institutions 1. located in North Dakota.
+- 1. An organization shall maintain all gaming accounts at financial institutions located in North Dakota.
 These accounts must be used for depositing gaming funds and transferring net proceeds to a trust account, except as provided by subsection 3.
 All gaming prizes paid for by check, including cash and merchandise, must be paid from the gaming account.
 Transfers must be made by the last day of the quarter following the quarter in which the net proceeds were earned.
 The transfer date is the date the funds actually are received in the trust fund.
 The amount transferred must be for an amount equal to or greater than the adjusted gross proceeds, less gaming taxes, and less the greater of actual or allowable gaming expenses for the quarter.
 The gaming account may be used for payment of expenses.
-An organization may transfer funds to its general account for payment of expenses.
-If an organization is not required to maintain a trust account, a disbursement of net proceeds to an eligible use must be payable to the ultimate use or recipient.
+An organization may transfer funds to its general account for payment of net proceeds to an eligible use must be payable to the ultimate use or recipient.
 A payment may be made by electronic transfer. - 2.
 Interest earned is other income.
 A service fee is an expense. - 3.
 Organizations shall reimburse the gaming account as required by section 99-01.3-03-05 and may deposit raffle nongaming funds, bingo dauber receipts, fees from players who use bingo card marking devices, and prizes paid by an insurance company to an organization for payment to a player.
 Any additional deposit of nongaming funds into a gaming account must be communicated to the attorney general within five business days of the deposit.